openlattice/openlattice-help-site-old/_guides/integrations.md

 Next, you'll need login credentials to an account that has write access to your dataset.
 To do this, we recommend creating a new Loom account (only to be used for data integrations) and use these account credentials to perform the integration.

-> **Why do I need to make a separate account?** For security reasons, we recommend creating a separate Loom account for your organization, and only granting write-access to your organization's account, and not to individual accounts.
+> **Why do I need to make a separate account?** For security reasons, we recommend creating a separate Loom account for your integration, and only granting write-access to your integration account, and not to individual accounts.

-Log out of your individual account and create a separate Loom account for your organization. *Save the credentials for this account in a safe place, since they will be used in your integration script.*
+Log out of your individual account and create a separate Loom account for your integration. *Save the credentials for this account in a safe place, since they will be used in your integration script.*

 {% include related.html content="
 * [Sign Up for a New Account](/guides/signups/)